NASA is tracking methane to get a better handle on how and where it moves, and how it behaves when it gets there.

 “There’s a massive amount of carbon that’s stored in the northern high latitudes.
 One of the things scientists are really concerned about is whether or not, as the soils warm, more of that carbon could be released to the atmosphere.

-“Right now, what you’re seeing in this visualisation is not very strong pulses of methane, but we’re watching that very closely because we know that’s a place that is changing rapidly and that could change dramatically over time.”
+“Right now, what you’re seeing in this visualisation is not very strong pulses, but we’re watching that very closely because we know that’s a place that is changing rapidly and that could change dramatically over time.”

 Poulter says one of the challenges with understanding the global methane budget has been to reconcile the atmospheric perspective on where we think methane is being produced with the bottom-up perspective – or how we use country-level reporting or land surface models to estimate methane emissions.